There’s been a tremendous amount of positive buzz about essential oils over the last few years.

 Before we go any further, there are a few important facts about essential oils you need to know.

 - Pure essential oils are natural, organic products — but that doesn’t mean they’re safe in every circumstance.
-Because they are highly concentrated, the oils must be blended with a high-quality carrier oil like olive oil or coconut oil (which is also an effective antifungal) or heavily diluted with water or apple cider vinegar, before topical use or application to surfaces around the home or yard.
+Because they are highly concentrated, the oils must be blended with a high-quality carrier oil like olive oil or coconut oil (which is also an effective antifungal) or heavily diluted before topical use or application to surfaces around the home or yard.
+Water and apple cider vinegar are the best choices for dilution.

 - Cats and dogs don’t react in the same way to essential oils.
-Most of these oils should never be applied directly on cats (or small dogs), and others like pennyroyal oil are toxic if applied to any dog’s skin.
+Most of these oils should never be applied directly on cats or small dogs, and others like eucalyptus and pennyroyal oils are toxic to all dogs.
+In fact, even being exposed to most essential oils will – if nothing else – greatly annoy cats; their sense of smell is 14 times more sensitive than humans’.

 - Finally, essential oils shouldn’t be ingested by pets or humans, except as directed by a doctor.
 Be sure to keep the oils safely stored, away from your furry friends.